ymarco/rat/README.md

 # rat

-rat - fast, parallel equivalent of 'cat' command implemented in Rust!
+**This is a joke** - about all of the new parallel rust commands.
+There is no new parallel 'cat' command.
+There shouldn't be.